Cathedral Beach - As Catedrais Beach

 - Schedule at least half a day to explore the beach and to watch the incoming tide.

-- Book your free permit far in advance for summer (July-September)
+- Book your free permit far in advance for Easter (March or April), summer (July-September), long weekends.

-- Book your nearby accommodation far in advance for summer.
+- Book your nearby accommodation far in advance for the peak season.

-- Bring water and a sandwich especially during winter.
+- Bring water and a sandwich, especially during winter.
+There isn't any shop opened at this time of the year.

 - Carry a raincoat and a waterproof bag in spring, autumn, and winter to protect your valuables and camera during rain.